 The following types of visa holders can have their domestic or personal employees apply for B-1 visas:

 If you don't see your visa category on this list, don't give up quite yet.
 A-3 visas are available to the personal attendants, servants, and employees of A-1 and A-2 ambassadors, diplomats, and other foreign government officials; and G-5 visas are available to the attendants, servants, and personal employees of G-1 through G-4 visa holders (foreign government representatives or employees of international organizations).

-In order to qualify for the visa, the employee will have to submit an application (at the same time or later than you, the employer) and prove to the satisfaction of a consular officer working for the U.S. State Department that he or she:
+In order to qualify for the visa, household employees must submit an application (at the same time or later than you, the household employer) and prove to the satisfaction of a consular officer working for the U.S. State Department that they:

 Be aware, however, that this use of the B-1 visa is fairly rare.
-The consular officer whom your employee meets may literally have never heard of it, and therefore deny it.
-Be careful to assemble a complete set of documents proving that the employee meets the qualifications.
-The employee might also want to bring a copy of the relevant section of the Foreign Affairs Manual, at 9 FAM 41.31 N9.3-2.
+The consular officer whom your employee meets might literally have never heard of it, and therefore deny it.
+Be careful to assemble a complete set of documents proving that any such employees meets the qualifications.
+The employees might also want to bring a copy of the relevant section of the Foreign Affairs Manual, at 9 FAM 41.31 N9.3-2.

-There's one major hiccup in the procedural steps to employing your domestic help in the United States.
-They aren't allowed to work in the U.S. until they have applied for an received a work permit (also called an Employment Authorization Document or EAD) from U.S. Citizenship and Immigration Services.
-Yet they cannot apply for this work permit until after having arrived in the United States.
+There's one major hiccup in the procedural steps to bringing your domestic help to the United States to work in your household—they aren't allowed to actually perform work in the U.S. until they have applied for and received a work permit (also called an Employment Authorization Document or EAD) from U.S. Citizenship and Immigration Services.
+However, they cannot apply for this work permit until after having arrived in the United States.
 The application must be made by mail.

 USCIS processing times for this application (made on USCIS Form I-765) vary, but be prepared to wait several months for a decision.
 See Filling Out Form I-765 for more on this.
 Your domestic employee will start their U.S. stays with a long vacation!